costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 outliers.NAs[omad$ind] <- DT[, sales][omad$ind]
 ```

-If we are further interested in the outliers, we should proceed to parameter calibration for the Hampel filter, but for this "tutorial analysis" it is not necessary.
+If we are further interested in the outliers, we should proceed to parameter calibration for the Hampel filter, but for this tutorial analysis it is not necessary.
 Ideally, we forecast with and without the outliers, calibrate their corrections and identify whether they are indeed outliers or indicate a response to an event (which seems plausible for the 3 outliers during the marketing campaigns).
 Please refer to [Tsay (1988)](http://onlinelibrary.wiley.com/doi/10.1002/for.3980070102/abstract) and [Watson (2001)](http://eprints.whiterose.ac.uk/2209/1/ITS261_WP362_uploadable.pdf) for various outlier types (additive/level shifts/etc.) and techniques for their correction as a starting point.
-At a more advanced stage, we could use a non-linear moving window and parameter calibration.
+For example, at a more advanced stage, we could use a non-linear moving window and parameter calibration.

 The following figure, also includes three smoothing functions with different coarseness, following a LOESS fitted curve with correspondingly different parameters.